Integration of NCLAS in Health Services Delivery

 The NCLAS are a set of 15 action steps intended to advance health equity, improve quality, and help eliminate health care disparities by providing a blueprint for individuals and health and health care organization to implement culturally and linguistically appropriate service.
 The NCLAS are a way to improve the quality of services provided to all individuals, which will ultimately help reduce health disparities and achieve health equity.
 NCLAS is about respect and responsiveness: respect the whole individual and respond to the individual’s health needs and preferences.

 - Recall facts and basic concepts related to the NCLAS

 - Interpret how the NCLAS can be implemented within health care and school mental health settings

-- Describe the standards and are adapted to advance health and education equity and help eliminate disparities and disproportionalities within schools.
+- Describe the standards and how they will be adapted to advance health and education equity and help eliminate disparities and disproportionalities within CNMI schools.

 Related Resources from the MHTTC Network on Racial Equity & Cultural Diversity

 - Compilation of products and resources on cultural responsiveness, racial equity and cultural diversity for the mental health workforce, curated by the MHTTC Cultural Responsiveness Working Group.